Smart Contract Deployment Guide

 Overview

 Shell Chain's PQVM provides EVM-familiar execution semantics.
-Solidity and Vyper contracts compile to standard EVM bytecode and run on Shell Chain without modification.
-Standard tooling — Hardhat, Foundry, Remix — all work via the standard RPC interface.
+Solidity and Vyper contracts compile to standard EVM bytecode and run on Shell Chain without modification, but deployment and state-changing calls must be signed with Shell Chain's post-quantum account format.
+Use shell-sdk/contracts for deployment, writes, reads, and receipt polling.

 Key differences from standard EVM: